Divorce Process in Texas

 Generally, the divorce process can take from 6 months up to a year.
 This all depends on how complex the situation is.

-In the case of an amicable divorce, there is still going to be a 60-day waiting period prior to finalizing your divorce.
+In the case of an amicable divorce, there will still be a 60-day waiting period before finalizing your divorce.

 For more information on this, check out our post on the process here!